Serbia profile

 1998 - Kosovo Liberation Army rebels against Serbian rule.
 Serb forces launch brutal crackdown.
 Hundreds of thousands of Kosovo Albanians flee.

-1999 - Defiance by Milosevic over Kosovo sparks Nato air strikes against Serbian targets.
+1999 - Defiance by Slobodan Milosevic over Kosovo sparks Nato air strikes against Serbian targets.
 Milosevic agrees to withdraw forces from Kosovo.
 Kosovo becomes UN protectorate but remains de jure part of Serbia.

-2000 - Milosevic accused of rigging presidential election win against Vojislav Kostunica.
+2000 - Slobodan Milosevic accused of rigging presidential election win against Vojislav Kostunica.
 Mass street demonstrations ensue.
 Protesters storm parliament.
-Milosevic quits.
+President Milosevic quits.
 Mr Kostunica sworn in as president.

 Federal Republic of Yugoslavia joins UN.